-Lazarevic in Uncharted 2 after executing a soldier who stole from him: "I am surrounded by traitors and fools!!
+- Lazarevic in Uncharted 2: Among Thieves after executing a soldier who stole from him: "I am surrounded by traitors and fools!!

 Geartop shouts 'Deal with it!
 Whatever you do, don't open that door.
 They can't get in unless you open the . . .
 Idiots.
 I'm surrounded by fleshy idiots.'

-King K. Rool mutters this in Donkey Kong 64, during a cut scene in which Diddy Kong uses his jetpacks to trick two Kremlings into running straight into each other.
+- King K. Rool mutters "I'm surrounded by fools..." in Donkey Kong 64, during a cut scene in which Lanky Kong makes fools out of a couple of Kritters.